craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/principle-stacks.md

 One thing I'm trying to get better at is making an effort to see if there's a chance for dialogue vs. avoiding discomfort.
 I am a huge believer in the “[Five whys](https://www.youtube.com/watch?v=SrlYkx41wEE)” method of root cause analysis in my work life.
 But, it’s useful in conversation too.
 You only have to “ask why[^3]" twice vs. five times in most conversations to get to the root of what seems irreconcilable.
 It's much easier to have a productive conversation if you figure out you 80% agree in principle.
 Even if it's closer to 20% or 0%, then at least it's clear that it's not worth the effort and you can save the energy for when it is.
 I think a “supermajority” of Americans are closer to 80% agreement on most things.
 But, grievances are piling up all the time.
 All the while, the incentives to exploit differences for political and financial gain keep getting reinforced.

-[^3]: This does not mean literally just responding with "why?" like a toddler.
+[^3]: This does not mean literally just responding with "why?" like a 3 year old.

 We have serious problems to work out amongst ourselves, no matter what the results of this upcoming election are.
 It seems likely to get worse before we can successfully make it better.
 I hope not.
 We're on the brink of an accelerating increase in widespread suffering.
 Our odds of preventing that get much smaller if we can’t find more common ground to stand on.